Former Haverhill man charged with failure to register as a sex offender

 - Rachael RollinsAmerican lawyer and politician

 Aug.
-15—BOSTON — A former Haverhill man has been charged with failing to register as a sex offender after he moved to Fryeburg, Maine.
+18—BOSTON — A former Haverhill man has been charged with failing to register as a sex offender after he moved to Fryeburg, Maine.

 Frank Boyd, 53, was charged with one count of failure to register as a sex offender.
 He is in state custody awaiting trial on state charges and will make an initial appearance in federal court in Boston at a later date, U.S. Attorney Rachael Rollins said in a press release.